sghall/react-compound-slider/README.md

 ### Slider Features

-- Compound component design provides maximum customizability ✓
 - Makes no assumptions about your markup
+- Supports typescript
 - Precise control over user interactions and styling

-- Horizontal/vertical display ✓
+- Horizontal/vertical display

-- The display of values can be reversed ✓
+- The display of values can be reversed

-- Supports mouse and touch events ✓
-  - Supports IE9+, Chrome, Firefox & Safari
+- Supports mouse and touch events (tested in IE9+, Chrome, Firefox & Safari)

-- Create any type of slider ✓
+- Create any type of slider (value, range, n-handled sliders)
-  - One API for all sliders types
-  - Single value slider
-  - Range slider (2 handles)
-  - Multiple Sliders (N handles)

-- Automatically generates uniformly spaced, human-readable tick values to label your slider ✓
+- Generates uniformly spaced, human-readable tick values to label your slider
-  - Supports passing custom sets of ticks

-- Integrates seemlessly with any app styling approach ✓
+- Integrates seemlessly with any app styling approach (CSS, CSS-in-JS, Inline-styles)
-  - CSS
-  - CSS-in-JS
-  - Inline-styles

-- Interaction modes ✓
-  - Allow crossing (mode = 1)
-  - Prevent crossing (mode = 2)
-  - Pushable mode (mode = 3)
-  - Create your own custom mode (function)
+- Interaction modes (Allow crossing, Prevent crossing, Pushable mode, Create your own mode)

-- Works as a controlled component ✓
+- Works as a controlled component

 ### Example Usage